 Fields of Study

-Arabic language, Moroccan culture and society, history, politics, religion, gender issues.
+Arabic language, Moroccan culture and society, history, politics, religion, and gender studies.

 School for International Training (SIT)

 Spring semester: early February to mid-May

 The Kingdom of Morocco, boasts an impressive coastline that stretches for many miles along the Atlantic Ocean, past the Strait of Gibraltar into the Mediterranean Sea.
 Slightly larger than the state of California, Morocco’s landscape is rather diverse.
 The Mediterranean climate makes land near the coastline ideal for farming and agriculture, while the southeast part of the country is in the Sahara Desert.
 The impressive Atlas Mountains run the length of Morocco, dividing these two landscapes with their towering 13,000-foot peaks.
 The people of Morocco are even more diverse than the terrain.
 People have come to Morocco from the East, South, and North, and today a top priority is to preserve the country’s cultural heritage.
 This diversity translates into many facets of Moroccan culture including literature, multilingualism, music, cuisine, art, architecture, and religion.
 Morocco has been very successful at combining its Berber, Jewish, and Arabic traditions with French and Spanish lifestyles, making this kingdom a veritable cultural melting pot.